 Instead of the subgroups $\Lambda_I$ one works with subgroups $\Lambda_I'$ generated by $s_1^ns_2^n$ for $n\in I$.
-At least if $\Gamma$ is free, this subgroup is free one these generators and has appropriate properties corresponding to those of $\Lambda_I$ we used above.
-At least if $\Gamma$ is free, the extension lemma works for the cross $F$ (use the proof of \cite[Lemma 5.5]{austin09:_count_to_quest_of_atiyah}).
+At least if $\Gamma$ is free, this subgroup is free on these generators and has appropriate properties corresponding to those of $\Lambda_I$ we used above, and the extension lemma works for the cross $F$ (use the proof of \cite[Lemma 5.5]{austin09:_count_to_quest_of_atiyah}).

 We can then arrange the local patterns at the two ends (which are locally different: one is horizontal, the other vertical) to differ for those which contribute to the eigenvalue $-2$ in such a way that extension is \emph{not} possible.
 It follows that, instead of an identification which increases the weight of the contribution to the spectrum, those paths where both legs have length $n_k\in I$ do not contribute at all.